edgedb/edgedb/docs/stdlib/array.rst

         db> select [(x := 1, y := 1), (x := 2, y := 3.3)][1];
         {(x := 2, y := 3.3)}

-    This operator may also be used when trying to negatively index elements.
+    This operator may also be used when negatively index elements.

     .. code-block:: edgeql-repl